emanb29/LiberChat/liberchat-spec.md

 ## 2.1.
 Overall functionality

 The high-level functionality this specification documents is the ability for multiple people to communicate with one another.
-These communications may take place directly between two people, or may take place in a many-to-many context (a "channel", see below).
-The parties to these communications ("users", see below) may identify themselves by a "nickname", and users may communicate to multiple users and/or multiple channels simultaneously.
+These communications MAY take place directly between two people, or MAY take place in a many-to-many context (a "channel", see below).
+The parties to these communications ("users", see below) MAY identify themselves by a "nickname", and users MAY communicate to multiple users and/or multiple channels simultaneously.
 Channels are identified by name, similar to users' nicknames.

-This protocol may be implemented on any system which supports streaming character data between multiple hosts, such as TCP.
+This protocol MAY be implemented on any system which supports streaming character data between multiple hosts, such as TCP.
 Furthermore, the protocol is designed for ease of implementation and near-compatibility with IRC.
 In some cases, espescially command parameters, functionality is scaffolded, but intentionally unimplemented.
 These functions are not necessary for the basic operations of LiberChat, but would need to be implemented in IRC.

 ## 2.2.
 Definitions